SmithJr95/SUMZ-2018-Backend/README.md

 DHBW-Projekt SUMZ 2018, Teilprojekt Backend

 test to trigger a build
+with public repository

 Cashflow Calculation